-All grant applications will be submitted through or by the grants manager.
-Parties interested in seeking or making a grant should involve the grants manager as early as possible in the process.
-Grant applications must be provided to the grants manager as soon as possible and in no case later than one month prior to the application deadline.
-Ultimately, responsibility for the information contained in a grant application lies with the department seeking the grant along with the responsibility of providing any information required by the grants manager to prepare or review the application.
+All grant applications will be submitted through or by the grants department.
+Parties interested in seeking or making a grant should involve the grants department as early as possible in the process.
+Grant applications must be provided to the grants department as soon as possible and in no case later than one month prior to the application deadline.
+Ultimately, responsibility for the information contained in a grant application lies with the department seeking the grant along with the responsibility of providing any information required by the grants department to prepare or review the application.

 All grant applications must be authorized by resolution from the Board of County Commissioners.
-The grants manager will draft a resolution authorizing the application, obtain county attorney review and place the resolution on the agenda.
+The grants department will draft a resolution authorizing the application, obtain a county attorney review and place the resolution on the agenda.
 Departments or agencies applying for a grant should have a representative at the agenda meeting and board meeting when the resolution is scheduled for consideration.
 All grant applications, correspondence and documents relating to a grant application must be sent through the Grants Department rather than directly to the granting agency.
-The resolution approved by the Board of County Commissioners will be retained as the "Copy of Record" by the county clerk.
+The county clerk will retain the resolution approved by the Board of County Commissioners as the "Copy of Record".
 A duplicate original will be provided to the grants manager and placed in the application file.

 Most, but not all, approved grant applications result in a grant agreement, contract, award acceptance or other legal document (hereafter "grant agreement") containing the grant terms or conditions.
-This document along with any amendments, attachments or similar documents will be forwarded to the grants manager upon receipt.
+This document along with any amendments, attachments or similar documents will be forwarded to the grants department upon receipt.

-The grants manager will review the grant agreement for compliance.
-Any negotiation of the terms of the grant agreement will be conducted by or through the grants manager and they will prepare the agreement for consideration by the Board of County Commissioners, obtain county attorney review and place the grant agreement on the agenda.
+The grants department will review the grant agreement for compliance.
+Any negotiation of the terms of the grant agreement will be conducted by or through the grants; the department and they will prepare the agreement for consideration by the Board of County Commissioners, obtain county attorney review and place the grant agreement on the agenda.

-Upon approval by the board of the grant agreement, a "Copy of Record" will be retained by the county clerk if the grant agreement is fully executed and a duplicate original is available, otherwise the grants manager will obtain an executed agreement or stamped copy from the grantor and provide this document to the county clerk.
+Upon approval by the board of the grant agreement, the county clerk will retain a "Copy of Record" if the grant agreement is fully executed and a duplicate original is available, otherwise the grants department will obtain an executed agreement or stamped copy from the grantor and provide this document to the county clerk.
 A copy of the executed grant agreement and supporting documents will be placed in a grant file to be created and maintained by the Grants Department.
 All files will also be scanned and saved in electronic format by grant and fiscal year.